-News Center > Entergy Earns 12th Consecutive Edison Electric Institute Award for Storm Response
+News Release > Entergy Earns 12th Consecutive Edison Electric Institute Award for Storm Response; Receives (Cont.)

-Entergy Earns 12th Consecutive Edison Electric Institute Award for Storm Response
+Entergy Earns 12th Consecutive Edison Electric Institute Award for Storm Response; Receives (Cont.)

-NEW ORLEANS -- Entergy Corporation accepted a national award yesterday for its work restoring power following a destructive ice storm last year in Arkansas.
+NEW ORLEANS – Entergy Corporation (NYSE: ETR) accepted a national award yesterday for its work restoring power following a destructive ice storm last year in Arkansas.
 It is the 12th consecutive year Entergy has received a storm response award from the Edison Electric Institute.

 Entergy received an EEI Emergency Recovery Award for restoring power to more than 111,000 customers in Arkansas affected by the storm that struck in January 2009.